 Backpacking or camping quilts are a type of sleeping system used by outdoor enthusiasts as an alternative to traditional sleeping bags.
 They are designed to be lightweight, compact, and versatile, making them ideal for backpacking, hiking, and camping trips.

 Most of the best backpacking quilts feature no full-length zippers or hoods.
 The bottom third part of the quilt is called the foot box and comes closed (zipped, buttoned, or sewn).
 The upper two-thirds, on the other hand, are open.

 These design choices turn quilts into cheaper, more compact, and lighter sleep systems.

-Since they contain less material in their construction, backpacking quilts are also more compact.
+Since they contain less material in their construction, they are also more compact.
 They compress down smaller and can be stored in a less compressed state.
 This introduces yet another benefit – quilts loft faster when you’re ready to go to sleep.

-An additional advantage of quilts using less fabric than sleeping bags is the lower price, but you can get a decent sleeping bag for less than $100.
-This, however, doesn’t mean that they’re not durable.
-After all, backpacking quilts don’t have zippers, which are typically the weakest spots of many conventional sleeping bags.
+Another advantage is that they use less fabric than sleeping bags is the lower price, but you can get a decent sleeping bag for the Camino for less than $100.
+This, however, doesn’t mean that quilts are not durable.
+After all, they don’t have zippers, which are typically the weakest spots of many conventional sleeping bags.